daattali/ddpcr/README.md

     computations will be faster on the remaining droplets, and 2. the real signal of interest is in the non-empty droplets, and empty droplets can be regarded as noise.
--   **Calculating template concentration** - after knowing how many empty droplets are in each well, the template concentration (copies per microlitre) in each well can be calculated.
+-   **Calculating template concentration** - by knowing how many empty droplets are in each well, the starting concentration of the target DNA in the sample can be calculated (as number of copies of target template per microlitre of sample).
+Calculate the starting concentration of the target DNA molecule in the sample, defined as the number of copies per microlitre of input.
 -   **Gating droplets** - if your experiment matches some criteria (more on that soon), then automatic gating can take place; otherwise, you can gate the data with custom thresholds just like on QuantaSoft.